uib/iam-scim/README.md

 This is the standard SCIM enterprise extension object.
-The real full name of this attribute is `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User` but we shortened it in this description to `.enterprise`.
+The real full name of this attribute is `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User` but we shortened references to it in this description to `.enterprise`.
+The wire protocol will use the full name.

+Implementations are not required to provide this extension.

 ### User `.enterprise.employeeNumber`

 This is the DFØ ID for the employee that owns this account.
-This field isn't present for student-only accounts.
+If both are present, this should have the same value as `.no:edu:scim:user.employeeNumber`.

 ### User `.enterprise.costCenter`